 Use appropriate language

-Another obvious aspect that differs personal and professional calls is language.
-To prevent even unintentional offending a customer, you should stick to the formal language and avoid jokes.
+Another obvious aspect that differs from personal and professional calls is language.
+To prevent even unintentionally offending a customer, you should stick to formal language and avoid jokes.
 You can never be sure what can upset your interlocutors, so it is better to be kind and polite, and definitely to avoid slang expressions.

-Customer service team very often need to solve issues that are annoying and frustrating for clients.
+The customer service team very often needs to solve issues that are annoying and frustrating for clients.
 Do not give them more reasons to be upset.
-Show sympathy and understanding to customer’s situation.
+Show sympathy and understanding of customers’ situations.
 Highlight that your company cares about customers and will try to make every unpleasant event that happened in the past.
-You can never know when customers have a bad day, so there is no harm in remaining cheerful and help your brand to create loyal clients.
+You can never know when customers have a bad day, so there is no harm in remaining cheerful and helping your brand to create loyal clients.